wyne-ybanez/Scrapedeep/README.md

 ## Latest Updates

 1. See the dump of content as your scraper works
-2. Saves Docx & HTML in separate folders
+2. Saves HTML & MD files in separate folders
 3. Adds some nice helpful text so if you want to scrape again, just go ahead

 &nbsp;